mg3dem/workerman/README.md

-workerman
+Workerman
 =========

-Workerman is a tool that runs worker scripts based on Beanstalkd queue jobs available
+Worker manager (workerman) is a tool that runs worker scripts based on Beanstalkd queue jobs available.

+It is written in Google Go language and can be run either as intepreted script of be statically compiled to get standalone self-contained executable file.